The Dichotomy in the Nuclear and Host Galaxy Properties of High-redshift Quasars: Method

 where $t_{b}$ represents the look-back time of the object when the cosmic age is 0.2~Gyr, and $\tau$ is the look-back time.
-An example of the calculated SFR and $\bar{t}$ is shown in Figure~\ref{fig:sfh}.
-A summary of the properties of the host galaxies and the AGN is given in Tables~\ref{tab:gsresultnp} and \ref{tab:gsresultagn}, respectively.
+An example of the inferred SFR and the mass-weighted mean stellar age, $\bar{t}$, is shown in Figure~\ref{fig:sfh}.
+For J0305$-$3150, where the host is strongly affected by quasar overshining ($f_\mathrm{host}<0.1,f_\mathrm{AGN}$) and the number of available filters is limited, the best-fit SFH is driven largely by the adopted prior.
+This choice helps mitigate the age--metallicity--extinction degeneracy, as intended.\footnote{We also provide the model host galaxy magnitudes in Appendix~\ref{app:hostmag}, so that readers can directly adopt these values and apply their own SFH or SED assumptions to derive physical parameters.} A summary of the properties of the host galaxies and the AGN is given in Tables~\ref{tab:gsresultnp} and \ref{tab:gsresultagn}, respectively.

 \startlongtable \begin{longrotatetable}

 \end{longrotatetable}